worktheclock/replit.github.io/tutorials/25-build-3d-game-with-kaboom.md

 ], "obj");
 ```

-The `obj` layer is set as the default layer, which is where the game action takes place.
-We'll use the `bg` layer to draw the star field on, as we don't interact with the objects on that layer.
+The `obj` layer is set as the default layer, and it is where the game action will take place.
+We'll use the `bg` layer to draw the star field, as we don't interact with the objects on that layer.
 Then we'll use the `ui` layer to draw fixed foreground object, like the cockpit of the spaceship the player is travelling in.

 ## Creating Alien Bugs

 As in the [2D version of this game](https://docs.replit.com/tutorials/24-build-space-shooter-with-kaboom), the main challenge will be avoiding and shooting down exploding alien bugs.
 This time, instead of the bugs coming from the left and right of the screen, we will try make it appear as though they are coming toward the player from "inside" the screen.

 To create this effect, we'll start by making the alien bugs small and spread out over the screen.
-As they get closer, we'll make them larger, and make them loom large toward the center of the screen, to give the effect that the are getting closer.
+As they get closer, we'll make them larger, and make them loom large toward the center of the screen, to give the effect that they are getting closer.

 Practically, we need a 3D co-ordinate system to work out how everything should move.
-We'll create a system like the one in the image, with 0 for all three dimension axis in the center.
+We'll create a system like the one in the image below, with 0 for all three dimension axis in the center.
 This is how we'll track the movements of the aliens in code.
 When we draw them to the screen, we'll convert these co-ordinates into the 2D screen co-ordinate system.

 ![3D co-ordinate system](/images/tutorials/25-3d-game-kaboom/3d-system.png)